UtoECat/jack_utils/README.md

 - Usage of ports at this moment is **TOTALLY NOT THREADSAFE** and thats a problem.
 Any ideas how to lock them threadsafely and fast please.
 - I need more tests in real problems, not for my toy needs.
 If you have any ideas and suggestions, write to Suggestions
 - Check is this readme is lexically correct.
 I hate google translator :D
+- ju_settings api is not done yet, need more tests and code.